 The Coasa Gold Project covers the town of Usicayos which is a 4 hour drive and 150 km north of the town of Juliaca which hosts a domestic airport.
 Elevations at Coasa range from 2,800 to 4,700 metres.
 Access to the project is along dirt roads from the towns of Usicayos and Coasa.
 Due to the elevation, rock exposure on the mining concession titles and applications is generally excellent as the property sits mostly above the tree line.

-Certain mineralizing controls common to selected orogenic gold deposits located within the POGB, have been identified at Coasa.
+Certain mineralizing controls common to selected orogenic gold deposits located within the POGB have been identified at Coasa.
 Coincident lithology, structure, sulphide mineralization and intrusive bodies similar to those identified at Ollachea play an important role in generating highly prospective targets for potential drilling.
-Of note is the determination of the northwards extension of the N-trending Ucanuma shear zone (hosting Crucero Gold Deposit), and its intersection with the NW-trending Phusca shear-zone which includes a geologically prospective E-W trending “open-space” inflexion in the central Coasa zone.
+Of note is the determination of the northwards extension of the N-trending Ucanuma shear zone (hosting Crucero Gold Deposit), and its intersection with the NW-trending Phusca shear-zone which includes a geologically prospective E-W trending “open-space” inflexion or jog-zone in the central Coasa corridor.